KitronikLtd/pxt-kitronik-smart-greenhouse/c_AutoWateringTutorial.md

 ### Introduction Step @unplugged
 In the "Displaying Temperature, Humidity & Soil Moisture" tutorial (click [here](https://makecode.microbit.org/#tutorial:https://github.com/KitronikLtd/pxt-kitronik-smart-greenhouse/b_UsingZIPLEDHueTutorial) to view) the ZIP LED colour hue was used to display the sensor values.
 In this tutorial, soil moisture will be displayed in the same way, but the measurement will also be used to trigger an alarm and control when a plant is watered.

-This tutorial is going to require the Prong to be connected to the Environmental Control Board using crocodile clips.
+This tutorial is going to require the Kitronik Greenhouse, with the planting section filled with soil, and the Mini Prong to be connected to the Environmental Control Board using crocodile clips.
-Connect Prong 3V to one of the 3V pads, Prong GND to one of the GND pads and Prong P1 to the Pin1 pad.
-Stick it into a plant pot.
+Connect Mini Prong 3V to one of the 3V pads, Mini Prong GND to one of the GND pads and Mini Prong 0 to the Pin1 pad.
+Stick it into the greenhouse planting section.

 ![Automatic watering triggered with Prong](https://KitronikLtd.github.io/pxt-kitronik-smart-greenhouse/assets/auto-watering-SMALL.png)